SkyTradeInc/185server/README.md

 - CORS (cross origin resource sharing) allows cross communication between the browser and API.
 - JSON web tokens allow claims, such as user data, to be represented in a secure manner.
 - Regex stands for regular expression and is a special text string for describing a search pattern.
 A regex search actually scours each page in the search domain character-by-character  In our project, regex has been used in our product search and matches the characters to the products in the database.
-- material-UI is a design language developed by Google and is somewhat similar to Bootstrap. we have used it to assist with responsiveness and layout.
+- Material-UI is a design language developed by Google and is somewhat similar to Bootstrap.
+We have used it to assist with responsiveness and layout.
+- Bootstrap is the other design language that we have used for styling.

 ## c) A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?
 - A thorough understanding of the business and the pain points that need to be solved.